Devilish-Human/i-ambott/README.md

 # I_amBotT
 #I_amBotT : Developed by I_amCapitalT / I-amCapitalT

-This was created using JS and Node.js out for testing purposes for now
+This was created using JS and Node.js out for testing purposes for now.
+Type: Discord Bot